 - k) Third party debt collection agencies.

 We may also share your personal data if the structure and make-up of Hastings or our Product Providers changes in the future.
 We may choose to sell, transfer or merge parts of our business or assets.
-We may also seek to acquire other businesses or
+We may also seek to acquire other

 merge with them.
 During this process, we may share your data with other parties.
 We'll only do this if they agree to keep your data safe and private.
-If a change to Hastings or our Product Providers happens, then other parties may use your data in
+If a change to Hastings or our Product Providers happens, then other parties may use your

 the same way as set out in this privacy notice.